 You won't believe the changes.
 Friends in nearby countries CR, Guat have told us we have the best chunk of PanAm highway in Central America.
 They've been repaving ever since Ortega's reelection, primarily to increase efficiencies of business transport but, whatever the reason we're all benefitting.
 We don't have a vehicle or ever drive (cost-cutting CO2 saving) but, friends who do rarely have any difficulties.
 Spot checks and police are ever present but mostly they're looking for drug trafficers, stolen cars and DWI.
 They're really been cracking down on the DWI - too many late night fatalities.
 Not sure about the rules in the rest of Central America here but, expect a fine if you don't have a fire extinguisher and a road side hazard orange fluor triangle.
 The police here are extremely honest and proud of the profession (not like the rest of CR), though too tourists do offer bribes and I'd wish they stop the corrupting influence.

-so it looks like we won't have to dodge the potholes as much as I expected after all. ; ) almost 8 years agoAnswered by Philly Markowitz via Travellr.com
+so it looks like we won't have to dodge the potholes as much as I expected after all. ; ) about 8 years agoAnswered by Philly Markowitz via Travellr.com

 Wow that sounds like an awesome trip.
 I hope that I can do a road trip through the Americas one day.